 Green Bean Casserole $3.25 I used Brand New Vegan’s recipe HERE for the 1st time last year and it’s the best so far.
-You could omit the crispy onions and replace with homemade baked croutons, or sauteed onions.
+You could omit the crispy onions and replace with homemade baked croutons, or sauteed onions for oil-free.

 Mashed Potatoes and Mushroom Gravy $3 I started using Happy Herbivore’s Mushroom Gravy recipe last year, and plan to again.
 It is a nice counterpoint to the mushrooms in the stuffing.
 You can find it HERE.
 It is really good!
 I also add some of the pan drippings from the tofu turkey.
 For the potatoes, I whip cooked, peeled potatoes (russet, yellow, white or a combo) in my Kitchen Aid Mixer with warmed almond milk, white pepper, salt, and a bit of no chicken bouillon.

 Sweet Potato Casserole $2.50 My husband is in charge of making this dish, and has used this recipe for several years.
+The recipe doesn’t call for it, but we heat the glaze on the stovetop before pouring over the potatoes.
 If the glaze seems too thin, whisk in up to 2 TB of cornstarch (1st dissolved with water) until smooth.
 You can substitute the orange juice with pineapple juice if you prefer.
 You can omit the butter altogether.